osheanlee/osheanlee.github.io/content/blog/1-PPFPandLUP.md

     vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+I will not include the list of provinces and municipalities that needs to be updated.
+If you wanna see them, you may wish to visit the link that I posted.

 Wanna know how I did my analysis?
 Sure!
-Happy to share the [codes](https://github.com/osheanlee/data-analysis) that I used for my analysis.
+Happy to share the [codes](https://github.com/osheanlee/data-analysis) that I used for my analysss.
 If you can improve the analysis, feel free to fork and send a pull request on my github account! :)

+Bonus insight: Top 3 oldest CLUPs?
+1st is in CAR Region, then top 2 is in Region VI, then top 3 is in CAR too.